MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 For more information on role assignments, see [How to assign role permissions using the Azure CLI](/azure/role-based-access-control/role-assignments-cli).

+> [!IMPORTANT]
-In the preceding steps, your app ran under an application service principal.
+> In the preceding steps, your app ran under an application service principal.
 An application service principal requires a client secret in its configuration.
-However, you can use the same code to run the app under different credential types that don't require you to explicitly configure a password or secret.
-For example, during development, `DefaultAzureCredential` can use developer tool credentials like the credentials you used to sign in via the Azure CLI; or, for apps hosted in Azure, it can use a [managed identity](/entra/identity/managed-identities-azure-resources/overview).
+However, you can use the same code to run the app under different credential types that don't require you to explicitly configure a password or secret in the environment.
+For example, during development, `DefaultAzureCredential` can use developer tool credentials like the credentials you use to sign in via the Azure CLI; or, for apps hosted in Azure, it can use a [managed identity](/entra/identity/managed-identities-azure-resources/overview).
 To learn more, see [Authenticate Python apps to Azure services by using the Azure SDK for Python](../authentication/overview.md).

 ### [Connection String](#tab/connection-string)